Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-\mylabel{sectionFFG} The previous sections apply to general topological groups.
-We continue in that generality.
-The results of this section are illuminating in general, but they are only really useful when $G$ is finite.
-Here we consider the $G$-category $\sF_G$ of finite based $G$-sets rather than just the category $\sF$ of finite based sets.
+We now consider the $G$-category $\sF_G$ of finite based $G$-sets rather than just the category $\sF$ of finite based sets.
 Use of $\sF_G$ in tandem with $\sF$ is essential to our work.
-In practice, input arises most often as $\sF$-$G$-spaces but, by a result of Shimakawa \cite{Shim2} that we shall reprove with different details,\footnote{The starting point of \cite{Shim2} came from conversations during a long and mutually profitable visit Shimakawa made to the first author.} these are interchangeable with $\sF_G$-$G$-spaces.
+Input arises most often as $\sF$-$G$-spaces but, by a result of Shimakawa \cite{Shim2} that we shall reprove, these are interchangeable with $\sF_G$-$G$-spaces.